rantahar/Lattice-Field-Theory/source/index.rst

 In the heat bath method, we choose a random new spin based on its Boltzmann weight normalized by the sum of all choices (in the Ising model just :math:`\pm 1`).
+The probability of choosing a new state :math:`s_1` from possible states :math:`s` is

 .. math::
    W_f(s_0\to s_1) = \frac{ P(s_1) }{ \sum_s P(s) }
    :label:

+Notice that the probability does not depend on the previous state :math:`s_0`.
 So the probability of choosing a positive spin is

 .. math::